hertzmann/hertzmann.github.io/_posts/2025-10-25-indistinguishability.md

 ---
 layout: page
-summary: People often cannot tell if an image was made "by hand" or by AI generation.
+description: People often cannot tell if an image was made "by hand" or by AI generation.
 author:  AaronHertzmann
 image: "/images/wica/bradford_viewers.jpg"
-og:image: "/images/wica/bradford_viewers.jpg"
 ---

 # How "AI"-Generated Imagery is Different From Previous Art Technologies